robatwilliams/react-starter/README.md

 1. No obscure dependencies
 1. No unstable features/dependencies/tools

+## Getting started
+There are no releases, and the commit history is the changelog.

+Forking the project as a starting point would give you a lot of probably-unwanted history, so consider making a new repository and committing the latest version as a single commit.
+Note which version you started with, by including the commit hash and date of the current version in the commit message.
+This will allow you to review future additions and fixes that you may want to pull into your project.

 ## Tooling
 ### Webpack bundle analysis
 `webpack-bundle-analyzer` is included; see the `analyze-bundle` NPM script.